Liam Fox: Breaches of parliamentary rules

+Post-parliamentary career

+Following his defeat at the 2024 general election, Fox was appointed as Chair of the UK Abraham Accords Group.

 Personal life

 On 10 June 2005, he announced his engagement to longtime girlfriend Jesme Baird, a doctor who works at the Roy Castle Lung Cancer Foundation.
 They married at St Margaret's Church opposite Parliament on 17 December 2005.

+He previously dated Natalie Imbruglia and is credited in the liner notes of her 1997 album Left of the Middle.

 He has lived in North Somerset since 1990, and currently resides in Tickenham.

-Author

-In September 2013, Fox launched Rising Tides: Facing the Challenges of a New Era, a 384-page book in which he warns that many of the world’s institutions are ill-equipped to tackle the economic and security threats of the 21st century.
+In September 2013, Fox launched Rising Tides: Facing the Challenges of a New Era, a 384-page book in which he warns that many of the world's institutions are ill-equipped to tackle the economic and security threats of the 21st century.

+Fox is a member of the Royal College of General Practitioners.